Adverse possession: considerations for the neighbours

 The above may lead you to conclude that if you are a paper title owner in this situation, you should present clear evidence that the possessor’s belief must be wrong, in an attempt to stop their reasonable belief.
 A boundary expert’s report in your favour may be the best way.
 If you simply take possession instead, the possessor has six months to register their interest, notwithstanding that they may have lost their reasonable belief along with possession of the land.

 If you are an adverse possessor with over ten years possession, you must apply to be registered as proprietor immediately, before being presented with evidence which would make your belief unreasonable.
 However this invites the question of why someone who reasonably believed they were the owner of a piece of land would apply to register a possessory interest until they were presented with evidence to the contrary?

-If you would like advice on adverse possession or any other form of neighbour dispute, please contact us on 0117 904 6000.
+If you would like advice on adverse possession or any other form of neighbour dispute, please contact our Property and Neighbour Disputes team on 0117 904 6000.